 Business Law Society

 Volunteer Income Tax Assistance (VITA) with HOPE Public Interest Resource Center - VITA is a nationwide program that provides free tax assistance to low-income, elderly and disabled individuals who need help with basic income tax return preparation and electronic filing.
 Many residents of Miami’s urban centers are in need of direct services that provide e-filing and rapid tax refunds; VITA clients receive expeditious access to funds without charging fees for the service.
 Law students who speak English, Spanish and Creole can be VITA volunteers and receive training from the IRS and operate a site in conjunction with the IRS during tax season.

 Institutes / Conferences

-Heckerling Institute on Estate Planning (Pictured) - All Miami Law students are entitled to a complimentary registration for University of Miami School of Law’s Heckerling Institute on Estate Planning, the nation’s premier conference for estate planning professionals.
-The Institute provides students with a unique overview of the wide variety of career opportunities offered in the estate planning industry, as well as thechance to meet and network with attorneys, trust officers, accountants, charitable giving professionals, insurance advisors, elder law specialists, wealth management professionals, and nonprofit advisors from around the country and throughout the world.
+Heckerling Institute on Estate Planning (Pictured) - Miami Law students receive complimentary access to the Heckerling Institute on Estate Planning hosted by the University of Miami School of Law.
+This premier conference for estate planning professionals provides students with a unique overview of the wide variety of career opportunities offered in the estate planning industry, as well as the chance to meet and network with attorneys, trust officers, accountants, charitable giving professionals, insurance advisors, elder law specialists, wealth management professionals, and nonprofit advisors from around the country and throughout the world.

 A number of scholarships to support advanced study in the field of estate planning are available including: